dkstiler/wireguard-mistborn/README.md

 - start and enable Mistborn-base

 # Post-Installation
 When Mistborn-base starts up it will create volumes, initialize the PostgreSQL database, start pihole, run Django migrations and then check to see if a Mistborn superuser named `admin` exists yet.
-If not, it will create the superuser along with an accompanying Wireguard configuration file and start the Wireguard service.
+If not, it will create the superuser `admin` along with an accompanying default Wireguard configuration file and start the Wireguard service.
 You can watch all of this happen with:
 ```
 sudo journalctl -xfu Mistborn-base
 ```

-The client Wireguard configuration file may be obtained via:
+The default Wireguard configuration file for `admin` may be obtained via:
 ```
 sudo docker-compose -f /opt/mistborn/base.yml run --rm django python manage.py getconf admin default
 ```